ABU DHABI MEDIA COMPANY Abu Dhabi, UNITED ARAB EMIRATES

 RAMA INTERNATIONAL LIMITED Dubai, UNITED ARAB EMIRATES

-We launched the Highway Gallery.
-A 100km exhibition featuring artworks on giant frames on UAE's busiest highway.
-As cars passed next to them, passengers heard on their radio the story behind each artwork.
-A first-of-its-kind way to experience a museum, without stepping a foot in it.
+They say billboard and radio are dying, we coupled them, reinvented them, and used them to complement each other like never before.
+We launched the Louvre Abu Dhabi Highway Gallery.
+A 100km exhibition featuring ten artworks on 9x6meter frames on the busiest highway in UAE.
+As cars passed next to the frames, passengers could hear on their radio the story behind each artwork.

 Museum culture is not part of UAE culture.
 Even when UAE citizens travel to museum cities like Paris, London or New York, they’re not motivated to visit these cities' acclaimed art collections.